K-theory and topological cyclic homology of henselian pairs: Comparisons of and

 \subsection{\'Etale $K$-theory is $\TC$}

 The results of \cite{GH} show that if $R$ is a smooth algebra over a perfect field of characteristic $p$, then the $p$-adic \'etale $K$-theory of $R$ agrees with $\TC(R)$.
 We extend this result to all commutative rings which are henselian along $(p)$.
+Recall that a local ring is called \emph{strictly henselian} if it is henselian local and its residue field is separably closed.

 \begin{theorem} Let $R$ be a strictly henselian local ring of residue characteristic $p$.
-Then $\knf(R)/p =0$, i.e., the map $K(R) \to \TC(R)$ is a $p$-adic equivalence. \end{theorem} \begin{proof} By Theorem~\ref{DGMthm}, we can assume that $R$ is discrete, and then by Theorem~\ref{mainthm}, we may assume that $R$ is a field itself.
+Then $\knf(R)/p =0$, i.e., the map $K(R) \to \TC(R)$ is a $p$-adic equivalence. \end{theorem} \begin{proof} By Theorem~\ref{mainthm}, we may assume that $R=k$ is a field itself, which is then separably closed.
 Thus we need to show that if $k$ is a separably closed field of characteristic $p > 0$, then the map $K(k) \to \TC(k)$ is a $p$-adic equivalence.

 As $\mathbb{F}_p$ is perfect, $k$ is an ind-smooth $\mathbb{F}_p$-algebra (e.g., choose a transcendence basis for $k$).
 Thus it suffices to show that the terms $\widetilde{\nu}^n(k)$ vanish by Theorem~\ref{GHGL}.
 That is, we need to show that the map